ivanz/ivanz.github.io/_posts/2016-05-17-farewell-project-json.md

 There was a fairly important update from Microsoft last week, which I personally felt went a bit under the cover.

-The .NET Core (and related) teamshave decided to  **drop `project.json` and go back to MSBuild and `*.csproj`**.
+The .NET Core (and other teams) have decided to **drop `project.json` and go back to MSBuild and `*.csproj`**.
 This is not something that's already happened in the just released .Net Core RC2 and ASP.NET Core RC2, but it's happening.

 Wondering where that announcement was made?
-As far as I know - there wasn't one.
+As far as I know - there wasn't necessarily one.
 It was mentioned in the stand-up (see the video at the end of this post).

 This is fairly disappointing, because the `project.json` was a breath of fresh air.
 However it's understandable (to an extend):

-* It would make the transition of existing Visual Studio solutions to .NET Core straighforward
+* It would make the transition of existing Visual Studio solutions to .NET Core straightforward
 * It's a huge change.
 It will enable leveraging existing investment in CI/RM based around MSBuild.
 * There is *a lot* going on under the hood during build in MSBuild.
-Think incremental compilation, resolving build-time dependencies, configuration management and tons more (hidden behind the e.g. `Microsoft.CSharp.targets` imported by every project)
+Think incremental compilation, resolving build-time dependencies, configuration management and tons more (hidden behind the e.g. `Microsoft.CSharp.targets` imported by every project).
+And all of that will have to be re-implemented.
-* Too much work to ship the whole thing on top of `dotnet cli` on time.
-Remember that it's no longer just about ASP.NET Core, but also build and release of console apps, mobile apps, UWP apps, Xamarin.
+* Too much work to ship `dotnet cli` on time - remember that it's no longer just about ASP.NET Core, but also console apps, UWP apps, Xamarin apps.
-* The .NET core team would have eventually ended up probably implementing/re-implementing a project model system and parts of msbuild.
+* The .NET core team would have eventually ended up probably implementing/re-implementing parts of MSBuild.

 Still that doesn't make me happier right now.

-## Hello MSbuild and .csproj
+## Hello MSBuild and .csproj

 Appears this is what will happen in future releases: